 What if the Hooks are the Wrong Color?

-Again, several light coats of spray paint is the way to go.
-However, with the hooks it was a little more challenging.
+Again, several light coats of spray paint are the way to go.
+However, with the hooks, it was a little more challenging.
 I should have chosen a flat piece of cardboard instead of a box.

 How to Spray Paint Screw Heads

-But, I did make a great decision for painting the screw heads to match the coat hooks!
-Have you ever spray painted styrofoam?
-The paint basically destroys the styrofaom.
+But I did make an excellent decision for painting the screw heads to match the coat hooks!
+Have you ever spray-painted styrofoam?
+The paint destroys the styrofoam.
 So, I covered the styrofoam with some press-n-seal first.
 It worked like a charm!

-The foam really worked well for spray painting the screw heads.
+The foam worked well for spray painting the screw heads.

 How to Install Coat Hooks